Has it dawned on you yet that...

 One of the types of choices we make routinely, often without realizing it, is where we will concentrate our attention--where we spend our time and consume our energy.

-"Leaders and a Lost Opportunity"
+"Leaders and a Lost Opportunity--Collaboration"

 It's such a pleasure when I work with organizations that value collaboration.
 Ah, but such an environment is much too rare.
 Yet creating a collaborative culture is so worthy of aspiration!